tock/tock-www/_pages/features.md

 }
 ```

-<small>\* As measure on the imix development board.
+<small>\*As measured on the imix development board.
 Actual current draw depends
 on the microcontroller and board.</small>